dannsam/xenko-docs/manual/audio/audio-emitters.md

 <span class="label label-doc-audience">Programmer</span>
 <span class="label label-doc-audience">Designer</span>

-**[Audio emitter components](xref="SiliconStudio.Xenko.Audio.AudioEmitter")** emit audio used to create spatialized audio.
+**[Audio emitter components](xref="SiliconStudio.Xenko.Audio.AudioEmitter")** emit audio used to create [spatialized audio](spatialized-audio.md).
 You can add them to any entity.

-The pitch and volume of sound changes as the audio listener moves closer to and away from the audio emitter.
+The pitch and volume of the sound changes as the [audio listener](audio-listeners.md) moves closer to and away from the audio emitter.

-You need to add `Audio Emitter` and `Script`components to the same entity.

 > [!Note]
-You also need at least one [AudioListenerComponent](xref="SiliconStudio.Xenko.Audio.AudioListener") in the scene to hear audio from audio emitters.
+You need at least one [AudioListenerComponent](xref="SiliconStudio.Xenko.Audio.AudioListener") in the scene to hear audio from audio emitters.

-## Set up an audio emitter
+## 1. Set up an audio emitter asset

-### 1: Add an audio emitter component to an entity

 1. In the **Scene view**, select an entity you want to be an audio emitter: